vlumi/photo-diary/README.md

 ## Roadmap

-### Milestone 0.3
+### Milestone 0.4

 - Front-end
-  - Dynamic statistics, with filters/drill-down
-    - By gear
-    - By author
-    - By exposure settings
-    - By country
-    - By time
-      - By year
-      - By year/month
-      - By year/month/day
+  - Photo metadata filters
+    - Gallery and statistics views
+    - Only include photos matching the filters

+### Milestone 0.5

-      - By range
+- Hybrid galleries
+  - Combine galleries to form new galleries
+  - Apply filters to an existing gallery

 ### Milestone 1.0